Short rank-metric codes and scattered subspaces: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA-- INdAM).
+The authors express their gratitude to the anonymous referees for their meticulous review.\\ This work was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA-- INdAM).
 The first author acknowledges the support by the Irish Research Council, grant n.
 GOIPD/2022/307.

-Stefano Lia\\ School of Mathematics and Statistics\\ University College Dublin\\Dublin\\ {\em stefano.lia@ucd.ie}
+Stefano Lia\\ School of Mathematics and Statistics\\ University College Dublin\\Dublin\\ \texttt{ stefano.lia@ucd.ie}